 Judging compression on the singles and the R50 by kicking it through is not accurate.
 This description applies to the singles too.

 R68, R69, R69S and R50S tuning

 The R69 might be a few psi lower but is nearly as high as the other sports models.
 These models are easy to test by foot.
 With my weight of 175 lbs, as the kick starter goes through the compression stroke, my whole weight will be on the lever.
 My other foot will be off of the ground for a second.
 It will slowly sink through the compression stroke.
 That is good compression.
 The R68 has a different transmission and feels easier to kick.
 By going through compression several times, one can easily feel which cylinder is low and about how much it is.
-After you have a lot of experience with feeling the resistance, this “kick method” will allow one to “guess” within 10 psi of what the gauge will show.
+After you have a lot of experience with feeling the resistance, this “kick method” will allow one to “guess” within 10 psi of what the gauge reveals.

 An engine with a sports cam may not show these results.
 The valve overlap can affect the measurement at cranking rpm.
 It may give an artificially low reading.

 At cranking, or kicking, speeds the valves are operating under ideal conditions.
-They operate so slowly that they can fully seat, while at road rpm they may wobble in loose valve guides.
+They operate so slowly that they can fully seat, while at road rpm, they may wobble in loose valve guides.